-I am a senior researcher at Data & Society and a research fellow with Siegel Family Endowment.
+I am a senior researcher with the AI on the Ground team at the Data & Society Research Institute (D&S).
 I work on developing robust methods to evaluate and regulate how algorithmic systems impact everyday life.
-I also help guide research ethics at the Data & Society (D&S) Research Institute and sustain equity in collaborative research practices both internally and with external partners.
+I also help guide research ethics at the D&S and sustain equity in collaborative research practices both internally and with external partners.

 I am broadly interested in examining the everyday experiences of people subject to data-driven practices.
 Most people find themselves at the receiving end of data-driven systems, but this does not mean they have no agency.
 I follow the ordinary ethics of exercising this human agency in navigating everyday struggles with data-driven systems.